Catherine Giordano is a writer and public speaker who often speaks out on political matters.

 Donald Trump is a very bad president.
-It is not just the incompetence; the immaturity, the mental instability, the bromance with Putin--it's government by chaos.
-Deliberate or incidental--it's an attack upon democracy.
+It is not just the incompetence, the immaturity, the mental instability, or the bromance with Putin—it's government by chaos.
+Deliberate or incidental, it's an attack upon democracy.

 A Little Background on Democracy

 Let’s begin with a brief description of democracy.
 The United States did not invent it.
 The first known democracy began in the fifth century BCE in the Greek city-state of Athens.
 It lasted, in various forms and with brief interruptions, for about eight centuries until Athens was conquered by the Macedonians in 338 CE.

 Democracy gives the people of a country a say in how they are governed.
 The United States is not a pure democracy; it is a democratic republic.
 The people vote for representatives who are empowered to govern.

 The Constitution of the United States provides for a system of governance in broad terms.
 The Constitution sought to provide “checks and balances” by instituting three co-equal branches of government—the President, the Congress, and the Judiciary.

 Within the Constitutional framework, laws are written and voted on by the elected representatives.
 The representatives are supposed to act on behalf of their constituents and pass laws for their benefit.
 (Unfortunately, too many of these elected representatives do not consistently govern in accordance with the will of the people.
 They manage to get reelected nonetheless, but that is another story.)

 Democracy is fragile.
 It depends on good will from all and informed choices by all.
 Democracy is very vulnerable to demagogues.
 A demagogue is a charismatic person who can exploit prejudice and ignorance in order to whip up emotions and sway people to forgo reasoned deliberation.